Filing Bankruptcy Multiple Times – Groce & DeArmon, P.C.

 Filing bankruptcy, whether it’s Chapter 7 bankruptcy or Chapter 13 bankruptcy, is often depicted as a last resort for most people.
 Because of this, the idea of filing for bankruptcy more than once, let alone multiple times, sounds truly disastrous.
-But, as Groce & DeArmon’s professional team of bankruptcy lawyers and bankruptcy attorneys knows, the finality of filing bankruptcy is something of a myth.
+But, as Groce & DeArmon, P.C.’s professional team of bankruptcy lawyers and bankruptcy attorneys knows, the finality of filing bankruptcy is something of a myth.

 Is There A Limit?

 There is no limit to the number of times you are able to file bankruptcy – unless a court decides otherwise in your specific case.
 However, there are certain other limits that may be imposed on someone filing who has filed in the past.

 You Will Need to Wait